tncrazvan/kotlin-result/README.md

 # Kotlin Unsafe

-This is a simple standalone utility library for managing unsafe results in Kotlin.
+This is a simple standalone utility library for managing unsafe results in Kotlin instead of throwing exceptions.

-Instead of throwing exceptions

 ```kt
 import dev.razshare.Unsafe